Private Investigator Software

 • Search for public and non-public records such as criminal histories, divorce records, address histories, driving records, financial records, and more.

 • Coordinate communications with clients, vendors, witnesses, business partners, and other investigators.
-This includes communication via phone, text, video messaging, walkie-talkie, chat, and more.
+This includes phone, text, video messaging, walkie-talkie, chat, and more.

-Following is an overview of the various types of software used by private investigators.
+Following is an overview of the various types of software private investigators use.
 We tried to list only the best in each category.
 If you’re looking for general software, check out the list of best-selling software on Amazon.
 Please leave a comment if you have suggestions.

 Case Management Software and Online Services